-Study finds Nutrisystem improves arterial function in obese, postemenopausal womenJanuary 9th, 2013 in Health
+Study finds Nutrisystem improves arterial function in obese, postemenopausal womenJanuary 9, 2013 by Jeffery Seay in Medicine & Health / Health

 (Medical Xpress)—Arturo Figueroa, a researcher in the Florida State University College of Human Sciences, has confirmed with a team of researchers that Nutrisystem, with or without low intense resistance exercise, improves arterial function in obese, postmenopausal women.

 In the study, "Effects of Diet and/or Low-Intensity Resistance Exercise Training on Arterial Stiffness, Adiposity and Lean Mass In Obese Postmenopausal Women," Figueroa and his colleagues were able to demonstrate that a hypocaloric diet may be recommended to reduce the increase in arterial stiffness associated with menopause and obesity.
 The study was published Jan.
 7 in the American Journal of Hypertension.

 Cardiovascular disease is the leading cause of death in postmenopausal women.
 Risk factors for cardiovascular disease include obesity and hypertension, and are associated with increased arterial stiffness.

 "The public health impact of hardened or stiff arteries in women is under-appreciated, and does not receive the attention of other cardiovascular risk factors," said Figueroa, an associate professor in Florida State's Department of Nutrition, Food and Exercise Sciences.